thibaut-neoledge/azure-docs.fr-fr/articles/dns/dns-reverse-dns-record-operations-cli.md

    ms.date="09/05/2016"
    ms.author="smalone" />

-# Gestion des enregistrements DNS inversés pour vos services à l’aide de l’interface de ligne de commande Azure
+# <a name="how-to-manage-reverse-dns-records-for-your-services-using-the-azure-cli"></a>How to manage reverse DNS records for your services using the Azure CLI

 [AZURE.INCLUDE [DNS-reverse-dns-record-operations-arm-selectors-include.md](../../includes/dns-reverse-dns-record-operations-arm-selectors-include.md)]
 <BR>